giordyb/doppler_shifter/readme.md

 [here are the install instructions](https://github.com/giordyb/doppler_shifter/blob/5015b8ee5b41cb8cf3b3a181e51b40ee519a29c2/install.md)

-* added feature: turning the rotary wheel while pressing it will change only the uplink frequency
+* added feature: turning the rotary encoder while pressing it will unlock the two radios and allow you to tune only the uplink frequency

 # usage

 * turn on the device and follow the setup steps
-* select the satellite, using the rotary control to scroll through the list
+* select the satellite, using the rotary encoder to scroll through the list
 * after selecting the satellite the uplink and downlink frequencies will be set, starting in the middle of the band (for linear sats). the frequencies are taken from [ke0bpr frequency cheat sheet](https://ke0pbr.wordpress.com/2018/12/31/my-frequency-cheat-sheet/)
 * on the display you will see the following info (for both uplink and downlink):
     * the frequency you want to be tuned to.